RealFoxerity/Teacher-Tool/README.md

 # NOTE

-atinsert and atstartup date change CRASHES THE APP if the folders are empty! (since 3.7_updated bug removed)
+in order to change filename and not reinstall(i.e. dont have the time), use rename.bat(in optional) with atstartup(CHANGE LINE IN FILE); for the first time, you still the old one

-in order to change filename and not reinstall(i.e. dont have the time), use rename.bat(in optional) with atstartup(CHANGE LINE IN FILE)
+recommended to do this and then pull out the usb and put it back in

-if using app inside lmao69.dat, make sure to have `exit` at the end of the file for the cmd to not stay visible; also in longer programs add `@echo off` for commands to be invisible. (you dont need to do any this if you are using 4.2-debug and later)
+if using app inside lmao69.dat, make sure to have `exit` at the end of the file for the cmd to not stay visible; also in longer programs add `@echo off` for commands to be invisible. (you dont need to do any of this if you are using 4.2-debug and later)

-CURRENTLY, UPDATES FROM HDD NOT WORKING (fixed since 4.3(not present -> 4.5-DEBUGrelease))
+CURRENTLY, UPDATES FROM HDD NOT WORKING (fixed since 4.5-DEBUGrelease)

 ## Current version: 4.1 (4.0_nobugs)
-### Current Debug Version: 4.5 (HUGE fixes, see additional info for release)
+### Current Debug Version: 4.6 (fixed some minor bugs IN ADDITION to 4.5(read add. info dfor both))
 I am not responsible for any problems that may arise while using this tool.
 Only for educational purposes